 The Gist (TL;DR)

-1. each chroma tile gives +1 chip
+1. each chroma tile (silver, gold, red, prismatic, fern-green, light-siam) grants +1 chip

 2. silver 3m3p3s are suitless

-4. red 0m0p0s gives +1 han
+4. red 0m0p0s grants +1 han

 5. melds containing blue 7m7p7s are considered closed